 TFT LCD offers a cheap, cost-efficient, and highly reliable way to include a display in their device for device producers.
 The long lifespan of the technology means it is already quite mature, though with relatively few ways to expand the technology in new directions.

 TFT LCD has been a staple of Apple's product range for many years, from MacBooks and iMacs to the iPhone and iPad.
-While Apple is certainly looking into other areas to improve its products' displays, it at least has a well-worn technology it can fall back on if required.
+While Apple is certainly looking into other areas to improve its products' displays, and has moved some of its popular products onto, it at least has a well-worn technology it can fall back on if required.

 OLED and self-illuminating pixels